 COVID-19 has created challenging employment conditions all over the world.

-With unemployment hitting a two-decade high due to the coronavirus, knowing how to help your child with career planning has taken on new seriousness.
+With coronavirus creating an uncertain global market and unemployment on the rise, knowing how to help your child with career planning has taken on new seriousness.
 While a great deal of uncertainty will remain until there’s a vaccine for COVID-19, there are ways to plan for the future and help insulate your child against upheaval in the job market.
 This is especially true if your child is interested in a high-paying occupation or wants a career suited to the future of work.

 How to improve your child’s employability

 Don’t worry if your child is feeling anxious about what the future holds.
 Murdoch offers a range of ways to support your child to help ensure they achieve their employment goals once they leave university.
 This focus on employability allows students to: